aurelia/aurelia/docs/user-docs/router-lite/viewports.md

 When no route is loaded into a viewport, a 'default' route is loaded into the viewport.
 For every viewport, such defaults can be configured using the `default` attribute.
-It is optional to specify a value for this attribute and by default `''` (empty string) is used as the default value for this property.
+It is optional to specify a value for this attribute and the empty string (`''`) is used as the default value for this property.
-This explains why the route with empty path (when exists) is loaded into a viewport without the `default` attribute set.
+This explains why the route with empty path (when exists) is loaded into a viewport without the `default` attribute set, as seen in the [sibling viewports example](#sibling-viewports).

-However, you are free to use any other path as a value for the `default` attribute.
+Another path can be used to override the default value of the `default` attribute.
 The following example shows four viewports with varied values for the `default` attribute.
 Whereas the first viewport might be the usual viewport with empty path, the other three specifies different default values.
 These components are loaded into the viewport, by default when the application is started.